itszootime/landsfacts-interface/README.md

 ### Under OSX/Linux

-If you wish to run LandSFACTS on OSX or Linux, you will need to build for these platforms.
+If you wish to run LandSFACTS on OSX or Linux, you will need to build the executable program specifically for these platforms.
 The source code is [available upon request](http://www.macaulay.ac.uk/LandSFACTS/download.php).
 A number minor changes to the code are required - some unnecessary Windows specific calls are present.
 I'll document these in the future, or potentially upload the modified source.

 ## Build